skierpage/hydrogen_ladder_svg/README.md

 TODO: In a browser with JS disabled (easiest to do in Konqueror), the items in the ladder layer of the edited SVG don't appear.
 I could go through and remove all the 'visibility: "hidden"' attributes, or set them to 'visibility: "visible"'.
 But maybe if I reverted to an earlier version, fixed the visibility of class="SlideGroup", then ungrouped in Inkscape, I would fix it once and for all.
 ^^^^ did I do this?

+== Cleanup ==
+Removed overall group
+Removed dummy-master-page group for class Master_Slide and its Background and BackgroundObjects Removed bg-id2 class Background (filled with white, but it seems white anyway).
+Kept bo-id ("BackgroundObjects" group

+Saved this iteration of hydrogen_uses_ladder.svg

+Next in Inkscape only: remove g1232 group (ungroup?), remove (ungroup) container-id1, then release object id1 from its clip_path (in the file as #presenataion_clip_path).
+The clip_path became black rect3002 (not present before) which I deleted.

+Now I'm down to g id1 class "Slide", a group of 1. ungroup that to give g id "g1228" class "Page", ooo:name "Clean_Hydrogen_Ladder"
+Ungroup that and I have all the items on the slide.

+Select the top row of rects, group them, give the group the ID "g_rowA".

+later removed the dummy-slide and dummy-master-page groups

 === Fixed the LibreOffice export ===
 To get the Liebrich badge and footer text to appear I had to edit the SVG to comment out the opening and closing defs tag around the Slide Master components, and then deleted the `<script>` tag.